 The Division of Hotels and Restaurants licenses and inspects public food service and lodging establishments in Florida.
 The division also regulates all elevators, escalators and related people movers.
 Some regulatory functions are shared with the Florida Department of Agriculture and Consumer Services and the Florida Department of Health.

 The Office of Compliance in the Division of Hotels and Restaurants is responsible for handling enforcement activity.

 The following information is provided as a general guide.
 It is not intended as legal advice.
 Anyone receiving an Administrative Complaint should consider seeking legal counsel.
-Applicable statutes or administrative rules supercede the information herein.
+Applicable statutes or administrative rules supersede the information herein.